Robertboy18/UAlberta-Computer-Science/README.md

 <hr>
 Computer Science Courses that I have taken at the University of Alberta
 <hr>
+Please note that most of the notes are typed in Latex.
+If there are any errors please do let me know!

 Notes + Projects + Assignments
 <hr>